-Oak Grove Classical Academy has implemented a thoroughh admissions process in an attempt to be inclusive of families who demonstrate a strong desire for a classical, Christian education with an emphasis on character development and parental involvement.
+Oak Grove Classical Academy has implemented a thorough admissions process to be inclusive of families who demonstrate a strong desire for a classical, Christian education with an emphasis on character development and parental involvement.

 2. Admissions Process

 The admissions process involves the following steps: